 My third and final morning found me waking up relaxed but with legs sore due to unaccustomed walking.
 I headed back to the main road and waited in the taxi office for a car to fill up.
 The earlier you go, the less time you have to wait for other passengers.
 We headed down through the hills and through the rope barrier.
 The lorry in front of us honked at a micro on the wrong side of the road.
 Back to reality.

-The Boliviabella website contains details of the transport options to Santa Cruz as well as listings of some of our favourite Samaipata hotels.
-If you accessed this article from our April 2011 Bella News Ezine, return to reading Bella News Ezine.
+The Boliviabella website contains details of the transport options to Santa Cruz as well as listings of Samaipata hostels and hotels.